radandreicristian/reviews-aws/README.md

 # Text Classification with AWS
-Part of the AWS Practical Data Science Course 🧠
+Part of the AWS Practical Data Science Course 🧠 Most notebooks / scripts are not written from scratch, but provided as-is and modified to a certain extent.

 ## Summary
 The repository contains three folders, each corresponding to a mini-project: